 Instructions

-- Turn dough out onto floured work surface.
-Knead until smooth, shiny and elastic about 10 minutes.
-Knead in extra flour, 1 tablespoon at a time, if dough is too sticky.
-Resist adding too much flour, as dough should not be dry, but soft.
-Put dough in an oiled bowl and cover with dish towel.
+- Knead in extra flour, 1 tablespoon at a time, if the dough is too sticky.
+Resist adding too much flour, as the dough should not be dry, but soft.
+Put the dough in an oiled bowl and cover with a dish towel.
 Let rise until doubled about 1 to 1 1/2 hours.
 Punch down, then let rest for 10 minutes.

 Amanda says